-Wednesdays 4 PM
+Wednesdays 3:30 PM

-The entire pulmonary, allergy and critical care division along with several community-based practicing physicians attends the weekly Grand Rounds.
-At this interactive conference, first year fellows present clinical cases to faculty members.
+In one major part of this interactive conference, first year Pulmonary and Allergy/Immunology fellows present clinical cases to faculty members.
 Key elements of the case are discussed.
 At the end of the discussion, first year fellows present a summary of the relevant literature.
 The intent is to highlight new and classical literature regarding diagnosis, treatment, or disease mechanisms.
 During the year, a broad variety of cases is presented, including: usual and unusual sinus and pulmonary infections; usual and unusual issues in asthma diagnosis and management; drug-induced pulmonary disease and other drug allergies; nasal, laryngeal and chest cancer; acute lung injury; interstitial lung disease and vasculitis.
 In addition, several conferences are devoted to core topics in allergy/immunology, sleep, and exercise physiology.

 Thursdays 12-1 PM

-Boston City Wide Allergy Immunology and Respiratory Conference:
+Boston City Wide Allergy and Immunology Rounds:

 Allergy & Immunology Core Curriculum Outline and Training Program Directors’ Reading List